suzcubed/balzacnetwork/README.md

 - **Option 2:** Select the same filter, pick a character, then choose a second character in the top menu; highlighted novels show where both appear.

 # 02 - Understanding the Data
-Character mentions were retrieved through a trained spaCy NER model.
+Character mentions were retrieved through a spaCy NER model trained on character name patterns.
 Raw references were verified against the novel text and used to update patterns to include all aliases and character titles.
 This ensured all references to each character were counted in the final graph.

 The graph captures **any** mention of a character in a novel, whether they actually appear or not.
 This was an intentional decision to ensure the graph captured characters' relative influence across *La Comedie Humaine*.
 - Connection lines between characters and novels are weighted based on the frequency of the character's appearance in the novel.
 A thinner line denotes minor mentions (e.g., a single appearance at a party or a reference such as "a Nucingen" indicating a wealthy figure), while thicker lines indicate increasing centrality.
 Zoom in to better see line weights.